shrinath56/react-ecommerce/README.md

 # EcomReact

-## 😎 Features
+## Features

-- Beauty UI similar to ecommerce website
+- UI similar to ecommerce website
 - Fully responsive and mobile friendly
 - User can add items to cart
 - User can view details of an item